hyanwong/tutorials/viz.md

 SVG(ts_tiny.draw_svg(size=svg_size, y_axis=True))
 ```

-One way to avoid overlapping labels on the Y axis is to use the ``y_ticks`` parameter,
+One way to avoid overlapping labels on the Y axis is to specify tick locations via the
-which will be used in most subsequent examples in this tutorial.
+``y_ticks`` parameter; this will be used in most subsequent examples in this tutorial.

 ### Larger tree sequences

 So far, we have plotted only very small tree sequences.
 To visualize larger tree
 sequences it is sometimes advisable to focus on a small region of the genome, possibly
 even a single tree.
 The ``x_lim`` parameter allows you to plot the part of a tree
-sequence that spans a particular genomic region: here's a slighly larger tree sequence
+sequence that spans a particular genomic region.
+Here's a slighly larger 8 sample
-with 8 samples, but where we've restricted the amount of the tree sequence we plot:
+example, where we've only plotted 10000 kb of the genome:

 ```{code-cell} ipython3
 x_limits = [5000, 15000]